LenaSchnedlitz/hexagonal-game-of-life/README.md

 ```

 ### Output
-Generated *.gif*-files are saved as *'game.gif'* in the main program folder.
+Generated *.gif* files are saved as *'game.gif'* in the main program folder.